rzadevv/Palintrace/README.md

 does not imply that every memory was assessed; inspect the checker skip counters.
 Core installs and structural audits do not include, construct, or download the local semantic model.

+A development-only bidirectional pair-policy probe exists for a future `internal_contradiction` checker; it has not frozen a primary policy, and no such checker is implemented.

 Committed source-shaped exports can exercise every adapter offline:

 ```bash